twells46/dotfiles/README.md

 > This was taken from the [chezmoi docs](https://www.chezmoi.io/user-guide/setup/).
 > If something seems broken or for more detail, refer to that documentation.

-Most of the directories are pretty self-explanatory (just look up the program), but here's a quick explanation of the less obvious ones:
+Most of the directories are pretty self-explanatory -- just look up the program -- but here's a quick explanation of the less obvious ones:

 - **service**: `runit` user services managed using `turnstiled`.
 [More info](https://docs.voidlinux.org/config/services/user-services.html).